v-harrishe/azure-docs/articles/firewall/tutorial-hybrid-portal.md

 >[!NOTE]
 >Traffic between directly peered VNets is routed directly even if a UDR points to Azure Firewall as the default gateway.
 To send subnet to subnet traffic to the firewall in this scenario, a UDR must contain the target subnet network prefix explicitly on both subnets.

-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
+If you don't have an Azure subscription, create a [trial account](https://www.azure.cn/pricing/1rmb-trial-full/) before you begin.

 ## Create the firewall hub virtual network

 First, create the resource group to contain the resources for this tutorial:

-1. Sign in to the Azure portal at [https://portal.azure.com](https://portal.azure.com).
+1. Sign in to the Azure portal at [https://portal.azure.cn](https://portal.azure.cn).
 2. On the Azure portal home page, select **Resource groups** > **Add**.
 3. For **Subscription**, select your subscription.
 1. For **Resource group name**, type **FW-Hybrid-Test**.
-2. For **Region**, select **(US) East US**.
+2. For **Region**, select **(US) China East**.
 All resources that you create later must be in the same location.
 3. Select **Review + Create**.
 4. Select **Create**.